This set of Analog Communications Questions and Answers for Entrance exams focuses on “Generation of AM Using Amplifiers”.

 b) Square law modulator

-Explanation: AM signals is generated by Square-law modulators.
+Explanation: AM signals are generated by Square-law modulators.
 The input for generating AM signal should be of type (A + m(t)) instead of m(t).
-Square-law modulator sums carrier and information signal, then square them using a non linear device.
+Square-law modulator sums carrier and information signal, then passes it through a non-linear device.

 2. Consider a wave, v = 15 sin (3πt + 5sin1300t), what is the carrier and signal frequency?

 Explanation: Comparing with the general FM equation,

 3. SWR is 1 for ________

 a) Open or Short Circuit

 Explanation: Standing Wave Ratio (SWR) is defined as the ratio of the maximum radio-frequency (RF) voltage to the minimum RF voltage along the line.
 If the line is open or short circuited, SWR is always 1.